pretzelhammer/chat-server/readme.md

 ```

 > [!IMPORTANT]
-> This is `tokio::net::TcpListener` and not a `std::net::TcpListener`.
+> This is `tokio::net::TcpListener` and not `std::net::TcpListener`.
 The former is async and the latter is sync.
+Also calling `bind` returns a `Future` to `await` for anything to happen because futures are lazy in Rust!

-As a general rule of thumb, if there's a type defined both in `tokio` and `std` we want to use the one defined in `tokio`.
-Also important to note that since calling `bind` returns a `Future` we need to `await` it for anything to happen because futures are lazy in Rust!
-It's okay if you forget sometimes because in most cases rust-analyzer can detect an un-`await`-ed `Future` and will warn you.
+As a general rule of thumb, if there's a type defined both in `tokio` and `std` we usually want to use the one defined in `tokio`.

 The rest of the code should hopefully be straight-forward: